kibook/s1kd-tools/tools/s1kd-acronyms/README.md

 Mark where acronyms are found using a `<chooseAcronym>` element, whose child elements are all possible acronyms matching the term.
 Another program can then use this as input to actually prompt the user.

+-^, --remove-deleted
+List acronyms with elements that have a change type of "delete" removed.

 --version
 Show version information.